happytm/BatteryNode/README.md

  - 110 =     Set device ID.
            - Example command payload 36/110/<00 or 255 if number ends with 2, 6, A, or E>/

- - 111 to 120 reserved for future exansion.
+ - 111 to 120 reserved for future expansion.

  - 121 =     Set sensor types for each device.
            - Example command payload 36/121/<00 to 256>/<00 to 256>/<00 to 256>/<00 to 256>/